vatpac-technology/sops/docs/aerodromes/Tamworth.md

 Refer to [Class D Tower Skills](../../controller-skills/classdtwr) for more information.

 ## Surveillance
-TW ADC is permitted to use Surveillance standards for separation.
 Surveillance coverage can be expected to be not available below `A034` in the TW CTR.
-For simulation purposes, visual separation is assumed to exist below the cloud base, and within 5nm.
-Visual separation can still be used to separate from aircraft on an instrument approach, below the cloud base.

-TW ADC must establish a [Procedural Standard](../../controller-skills/classdtwr/#standards) prior to losing surveillance identification of an aircraft.

-!!! caution
-    A procedural and/or visual standard **must** be put in place for all aircraft below `A034`.

-## Instrument Approaches
-Only one aircraft is permitted to conduct an instrument approach at any time, due to limited surveillance coverage.
-TW ADC must ensure that all aircraft are procedurally separated from any portion of an instrument approach and missed approach that is conducted below `A034`.

-If required, TW ADC can pass amended tracking/level instructions to an aircraft for a missed approach for separation purposes, as long as the aircraft can be issued **uninterrupted climb** to the LSALT/MSA once identified.
+Although TW ADC is **not permitted** to use surveillance for separation, ARL/MDE may assist by establishing surveillance separation standards via coordination

 ## Local Lateral Separation Points